 Overwintering Caladiums In Pots

-If you’re growing caladiums in containers, then you can just overwinter them right in their pots.
+If your caladiums are in containers, then you can just overwinter them right in their pots.
 You can extend their growing season by several week if you bring the pots indoors before the temperature outside gets below 60F.

 Otherwise, as it gets cooler in the fall, the plant will naturally start to go dormant, and the leaves will begin to die back.